Ewing's sarcoma of the bone

-As Ewing’s sarcomas are very rare, they are usually treated at specialist hospitals by a team of doctors and other health professionals.
+As Ewing’s sarcomas are very rare, they are usually treated at specialist hospitals by a team of doctors and other health care professionals.
 This means you may have to travel some distance for treatment.

 A combination of treatments is used for Ewing's sarcoma.
 This may include chemotherapy, surgery and radiotherapy.
 Treatment will depend on individual factors such as the position and size of the tumour.